▶ Table of Contents

 4.2.
 Work (Scratch) Directory

-The /work volume meant for the input and output of executing batch jobs and not for long term storage.
-We expect files to be copied to other locations or deleted in a timely manner, usually within 30-120 days.
-For performance reasons on all volumes, our policy is to limit the number of files per directory to around 10,000 and total files to about 500,000.
+The /work volume is meant for the input and output of executing batch jobs and not for long term storage.
+We expect files to be moved off to other locations or deleted in a timely manner, usually within 30-120 days.
+For performance reasons, our policy on all volumes is to limit the number of files per directory to around 10,000 and total number files to about 500,000.

 The /work file system quota on Louie is 100 GB.
-If it becomes over utilized we will enforce a 30 days purging policy, which means that any files that have not been accessed for the last 30 days will be permanently deleted.
-An email message will be sent out weekly to users targeted for a purge informing them of their /work utilization.
+If it becomes over utilized we will enforce a purge policy, which means that we will begin deleting files starting with the oldest last accessed date, and largest files, and continue until the volume has been reduced below 80%.
+An email message will be sent out weekly to users who may have files subject to purge informing them of their /work utilization.
+If diskspace should become critically low, more drastic measures may be required to keep the system stable.

-Please do not try to circumvent the removal process by date changing methods.
-We expect most files over 30 days old to disappear.
-If you try to circumvent the purge process, this may lead to access restrictions to the /work volume or the cluster.
+Please do not attempt to circumvent the removal process by manually changing file dates.
+The /work volume capacity is not unlimited, and attempts to circumvent the purge process may adversely affect others and lead to access restrictions to the /work volume or even the cluster.

 5. Application Development